 Site Architecture for Ecommerce

-Site architecture—or how the pages on your site are organized and arranged—is an important ecommerce SEO consideration.
-That’s because an optimized architecture helps search engines find and index all of your product and category pages.
+Site architecture is responsible for how your pages on your site are organized and arranged.
+It’s super important for both user experience (UX) on your site and also for Google.
+Mostly because an optimized architecture helps search engines find and crawl all of your product and category pages and show them in search results.

 As a rule of thumb, you need to organize your site in a way that enables visitors to reach any product from your homepage in 3-5 clicks.
 Here’s how to do this: